ProfMJSimpson/IdentifiabilityTutorial/README.md

 PDELogNormal.ipynb: Jupyter notebook for calculations in Section 3 with multiplicativ log normal noise: Modelling with PDEs

+BVP.ipynb: Jupyter notebook for calculations in Section 4 with the standard model parameterization: Modelling with a BVP: Dealing with non-identifiability

-Newton.ipynb: Jupyter notebook for calculations in Section 2: Modelling with ODEs
+BVP.ipynb: Jupyter notebook for calculations in Section 4 with thee re-scaled model parameterization: Modelling with a BVP: Dealing with non-identifiability